A Detailed Travel Guide + TOP Things to do in San Miguel de Allende, Mexico

 The Leon airport, BJX, is a popular option with Americans as there are several non-stop flights from major US cities.
 Getting to San Miguel de Allende from BJX will take about 1.5 hours by car.
 I highly recommend booking a private car or shuttle to ensure a safe and easy arrival.
 See next section.

-Lastly, some visitors choose to fly into the Mexico City airport, MEX, as there are often cheap fares up for grabs.
-Get ready though, because it’s at least a three-hour drive to San Miguel from MEX.
+Lastly, some visitors choose to fly into Mexico City airport, MEX, as there are often cheap fares available.
+Get ready though, it’s at least a three-hour drive to San Miguel from MEX.

 Having a driver is not only safe but more enjoyable.
 You won’t have to hassle at the rental car counter, worry about getting lost, and can enjoy the views on your way to the city.
 Plus, you really don't need a car once in the city.
-Parking can also be a huge headache.
+Parking is also a headache.

-I used Bajiogo shuttle and highly recommend it.
-BJX to San Miguel de Allende was $25 per person ($50 roundtrip).
-Private and shared shuttles are available for all three airports, MEX, QRO, and BJX.
+I use Bajiogo shuttle and highly recommend them.
+BJX to San Miguel de Allende is $35 per person, each way.
+Private and shared shuttles are available for all three airports, MEX, QRO, and BJX, starting at $135.

 Where to stay in San Miguel de Allende